Benguet: Demographics

 In the May 2000 census, Benguet had a total population of 330,129.
 This figure is up by 16,296 from 313,833 persons recorded in the 1995 census, giving an annual growth rate of 1.09% during the 5-year period compared to the national average of 2.43%.
 The province registered 63,123 households, an increase of 4,588 households over the 1990 figure.
 This gave an average household size of 5.20 persons, slightly higher than the national average of 4.99.

 Ethnicity

-The native inhabitants of Benguet comprise three ethnolinguistic groups.
+The people of Benguet comprise three main ethnolinguistic groups.
 Kankanaeys dominate the northwestern municipalities, Ibalois are concentrated on the southeast, and Kalanguyas are mostly found in the east.
 Migrants from lowland provinces have fused with the local populace to form a melting pot in some areas.